Download progression document

 Challenge the children to melt the ice as quickly as they can using the salt and warm water.

-We have put together some useful information about the science of melting to accompany this activity.
-Don’t worry this is for your information only and to help you answer any questions children may have.
+We have put together some useful information about the science of glaciology to accompany this activity.
+Don’t worry, this is for your information only and to help you answer any questions children may have.
 We don’t expect you to explain this to the children in your setting!

 The molecules in water are constantly moving.
 In a liquid, the molecules move more, and faster, than in a solid.
 As the liquid cools down the molecule movement slows down.
 When the water temperature reaches around 0°C, the molecules are closer together and weak bonds form between them.
 They form a solid that we call ice.